jamoy/stepfunctions/README.md

 ## Motivation

 I was working on getting step functions orchestrated using Serverless, Lambda, and Step functions and there was no way to run through the statemachine in Jest.
-So I made the spec, or parts of it, work in JS so that I can spy, and mock the state machine.
+So I made the spec, or parts of it, work in JS so that I can spy and mock the statemachine.

-I am perfectly aware of the existence of step functions offline and local stepfunctions, but none of those can be orchestrated natively in a testing context.
+I am perfectly aware of the existence of step-functions-offline and local-stepfunctions, but none of those can be orchestrated natively in a testing context.

 ## Usecase